COVID-19 isolation, quarantine or lockdown and returning to school

 - Practise breathing exercises or muscle relaxation activities with your child.
 These can help if your child is feeling very anxious.

-Practical preparations for the return to school after lockdown
+Practical preparations for returning to school after COVID-19 isolation or lockdown

 Practical preparations can help the return to school go smoothly for your child.
 And a smooth transition can help your child with any anxious feelings too.